Visiting the Tim and Gina Fairfax Discovery Centre

 A visual story is a guide that helps visitors

-This visual story tells you what to expect when you visit the Tim and Gina Fairfax Discovery Centre at the Museum.
-Museum staff are here to assist you and ensure you have a great experience.
+This visual story tells you what to expect when you visit the Tim and Gina Fairfax Discovery Centre at the National Museum of Australia.
+Our staff are here to assist you and ensure you have a great experience.

 The Discovery Centre is at the National Museum of Australia.
 For more information about how to get to the National Museum of Australia, you can view the Museum’s accessibility information here: www.nma.gov.au/visit/accessibility